 On August 31, 2006 we acquired 60,000 acre-feet of Arkansas River water along with real property and other associated rights.
-Along with common stock issued to HP A&M, we agreed to pay HP A&M 10% of our tap fees on the sale of the next 40,000 water taps, of which, 39,470 water taps remain to be paid (during the due diligence period specified in the Arkansas River Agreement, HP A&M sold certain property rights which pursuant to the Arkansas
+In exchange for this, we issued stock to HP A&M and we agreed to pay HP A&M 10% of our tap fees on the sale of the next 40,000 water taps (the "Tap Participation Fees").
+As of February 28, 2007, 38,965 water taps remain subject to the Tap Participation Fees.
+Tap Participation Fee payments made pursuant to the Arkansas

-River Agreement were deemed in effect Tap Participation Fee payments, the value of these equated to 530 taps under the tap participation section of the Arkansas River Agreement).
-The Tap Participation Fee is payable when we sell water taps and receive the funds from said water tap sales.
-The Tap Participation Fees payable to HP A&M were valued based on a discounted cash flow model using highly subjective assumptions and estimates.
+River Agreement are detailed in Note 3 to the accompanying financial statements.
+As of February 28, 2007, the Tap Participation Fees liability is approximately \$47.1 million.
+The Tap Participation Fees were valued based on a discounted cash flow model using highly subjective assumptions and estimates.
 We will assess the value of the liability whenever events or circumstances indicate the assumptions used to estimate the value of the liability have changed materially.
-The difference between the net present value and the estimated realizable value is being imputed as interest expense over an estimated development period using the effective interest method beginning September 1, 2006.
+The difference between the net present value and the estimated realizable value (valued as of August 31, 2006) is being imputed as interest expense over an estimated development period, beginning September 1, 2006.
+The Tap Participation Fees are payable when we sell water taps and receive the funds from said water tap sales.